THE ID4AFRICA DEPUTY AMBASSADORS

 Aliou Ousmane Sall

-Director, Directorate of Civil Registration Ministry of Territorial Communities, Development and Regional Planning
+Director General National Civil Status Agency (ANEC), Ministry of Territorial Communities, Development and Regional Planning

-Aliou Ousmane SALL is Director at the Directorate of Civil Registration at the Ministry of Territorial Communities, Development and Regional Planning, since January 2019.
-The Directorate of Civil Registration is responsible for defining the guidelines and ensuring the implementation of civil registration policies.
+Aliou Ousmane SALL is Director General of the newly created National Civil Status Agency (AVEC) at the Ministry of Territorial Communities, Development and Regional Planning.
+ANEC is responsible for defining the guidelines and ensuring the implementation of civil registration policies.
 It provides technical support and accompaniment to territorial actors and populations in all areas relating to the functioning of centers and the modernization of civil registration.
 From 2014 to 2019, Mr. SALL was respectively Head of the Studies and Planning Division at the Local Development Agency and Responsible for Operations of the National Observatory of Decentralization and Local Development (ONDDL).
 At the same time, he was a Member of the Restricted Technical Committee for the preparation of the plans for National Land Use Planning.
 Mr. SALL holds a Master in Urban Planning and Management.
 He is also Deputy Mayor of the Municipality of Bokidiawé, responsible for cooperation and external relations.

 Jusufu Henry Swaray